 Twitter layoffs got you in a slump?
 Did your plans to convert to life in the metaverse fall through?
 Want to find a new boo, but Tinder just won’t pull through?
-With the holidays upon us and friends visiting town, it might be a good idea to invest less in online socializing and find some SF spots where you can, like, talk to another real-life human.
+It might be a good idea to invest less in online socializing and find some SF spots where you can, like, talk to another real-life human.

 Our list includes Sunset dives, aesthetic wine bars, hidden Mission District favorites and some spots that might even surprise you.
 Read more to find your new favorite casual-social spot in San Francisco.